flashcordon/big-history/Exploration-spatiale.md

 ## QUESTION 4 : Et pourtant y’en a qui disent que le drapeau ne peut flotter sur la Lune puisqu’il n’y a pas d’air !

+- CLAIM The American flag was "waving" in the allegedly airless environment of the moon.
+How can this be?
+Proof film footage showing the astronauts planting the flag, with the flag clearly waving.
+- ANSWER Of course the flag was "waving" while the astronaut was fiddling with it back and forth as he jammed it into the hole.
+But the moment he let go of the flag, it mysteriously stopped waving.

 ## QUESTION 5 : On a de gros télescope sur Terre, alors pourquoi on ne voit pas le drapeau ?

 ## QUESTION 6 : J’ai lu que l’empreinte des astronautes est trop nette comme si on marchait sur du sable mouillé.
 Sauf qu’il n’y a pas d’eau sur la Lune